froeschel/azure-notes/notes.md

 ### Cosmos
 * Azure Cosmos DB is a fully managed NoSQL database for modern app development.
 Single-digit millisecond response times, and automatic and instant scalability, guarantee speed at any scale.
 * Pricing can be a bit complicated.
 Price is calculated per Request Unit (RU).
+RU is a 'performance currency abstracting the system resources such as CPU, IOPS, and memory'.
+So database operations can have a variable amount of RUs, depending on how much system resources it takes.
+You pay for the throughput in RU that you provision.
 One can have specific pricing per container or share RUs for the whole database.
 * Cosmos DB provides five different database APIs: SQL, Cassandra, Mongo, Gramlin and Table API.

 ### Blob Storage